 All players in the USA have access to the identical and fairly generous PokerStars welcome offer.
 The welcome package consists of two parts, one targeted at more recreational players, while the other is better-suited for more serious grinders.

-As things stand right now, the PokerStars welcome bonus is quite decent, with $50 in free play available to players after completing a very simple requirement of playing just one raked hand, and a 100% deposit match up to the maximum of $600.
+As things stand right now, the PokerStars welcome bonus is quite decent, with $150 in bonus play available to players after completing a very simple requirement of playing just one raked hand, and a 100% deposit match up to the maximum of $600.

-All newcomers to any of the PokerStars US sites can get $50 in free poker funds to get them started.
+All newcomers to any of the PokerStars US sites can get $150 in bonus funds to get them started.
 There is no deposit requirement to claim the offer.
 However, players are required to play one raked hand within the first five days from registering to trigger the bonus, so the only realistic way to actually take advantage of this offer is by making a deposit.

-To get the PokerStars $50 free bonus, follow these steps:
+To get the PokerStars $150 bonus play, follow these steps:

 - Make any deposit via the cashier (no bonus code required)